 - Matthew Wagner of Clarence said that companies could learn from Walmart’s COVID-19 response, in which it grew its internal health-care expertise.
 “During COVID, (Walmart) stepped up and administered COVID vaccines because they realized how big they were, and how big of an opportunity they had.
 For such an already large company, it only makes sense that they continue to step up and offer its customers medical treatments.”

-- Mike Waseda of Tokyo said he’d look at how an employer applies mandates for employee vaccination.
-He couldn’t leave the U.S. due to global travel restrictions during the pandemic, but he noted the “strictness of airline companies.
-United Airlines said 593 of its employees are facing termination for failing to comply with its Covid-19 vaccination policy, one of the strictest mandates for inoculation from a U.S. company…roughly 2,000 United employees sought exemptions from the mandate, which the airline announced this summer, for religious or medical reasons.”
+- Mike Waseda of Tokyo said he would look at how an employer applies mandates for employee vaccination.
+He could not leave the U.S. due to global travel restrictions during the pandemic, but he noted the “strictness of airline companies.
+United Airlines said 593 of its employees are facing termination for failing to comply with its COVID-19 vaccination policy, one of the strictest mandates for inoculation from a U.S. company… Roughly 2,000 United employees sought exemptions from the mandate, which the airline announced this summer, for religious or medical reasons.”
 Waseda noted that United said staff to whom it granted exemptions will be placed on temporary unpaid leave.